 To fill the screen with one colour, click on a colour and then tap and hold on your Story.
 Use the eraser to reveal the layer below your fill colour.

 Press the 'Aa' icon to write on your Story.
-You can add tappable hashtags as well as links to other accounts using the @ symbol, such as @computerartsmag.
-Move the slider on the left to adjust text size; select text colour and move your text as you did for Stickers.
+You can add tappable hashtags as well as links to other accounts using the @ symbol, such as @creativebloqofficial (opens in new tab).
+Move the slider on the left to adjust text size; select text colour and move your text as with Stickers.(opens in new tab)

 "We love standard pictures and videos.
 Boomerangs are a fantastic way to do both at the same time: you get the simplicity of an image with the impact that movement adds."

-Fuerte also mentions another of her current favourites – the rainbow feature.
-This is where you make your text appear in rainbow colours by selecting it, choosing a colour and then swiping left with one finger on the text and one on the colour spectrum.
+Fuerte also mentions another of her favourites – the rainbow feature.
+This is where you make your text appear in rainbow colours by selecting it, choosing a colour and then swiping left with one finger on the text and one on the colour spectrum (see our Instagram hacks (opens in new tab) for a short video of the process).
 "Everyone loves rainbows!" she enthuses.

 "My advice would be to just be yourself!"
 Fuerte sums up.
 "Experiment, have fun and don't be afraid to make mistakes because those are the best ways to achieve something interesting that reflects who you are."